msiegenthaler/brotherKH930_arduino/README.md

 Brother KH930 Arduino
 =====================

-Interface to a Brother KH930 knitting machine via an Arduino Due.
+Interface to a Brother KH930 knitting machine via an Arduino Due and using [Knitic](http://knitic.com) pcb shield.

 Features
 --------